+Every January, millions of people choose to take up a foreign language as their New Year’s resolution.
+But how do you keep your motivation going throughout the year?
 Luckily, Tandem’s CEO, Arnd, knows a thing or two about learning languages!
-We asked him for some tips on how to stay motivated with learning a language in 2018.
+We asked him for some tips on how to stay motivated with learning a language in 2019.
 Here are his top five!

 Behind every motivated person, lies a good reason!
 I struggled with learning languages when I was younger simply because I didn’t have a clear idea in my mind WHY I wanted to learn.
 Our busy lives don’t leave a lot of room for extra studying.
 So I figure that you need to be clear on why you’re doing it before you begin.

 For some people, this is an easy first step; those who need their new language for their job, or studies, or even moving country.
 For others, the reason might be a little more vague, but that shouldn’t stop you from having a clear idea in your mind of why you’re putting in the hours of work.
 Write this reason down, shout it from the rooftops - it will be your driving force when your motivation starts to ebb!

 Like most people, I remember sitting in the classroom, dutifully learning the contents of my pencil case and the directions to the nearest library.
 But my motivation waned fast when all I had to talk about was this basic vocab.
 It’s just not interesting enough!